durandaltheta/cpp_template_workshop/lesson_6_variadic_templates.md

 $
 ```

-You could do something similar with `c++` Functors which implement some base type that a worker object understands:
+You could do something similar with `c++` objects which implement some base interface type that a worker object understands:
 ```
 #include <iostream>
 #include "worker_thread.hpp"